 If, after reading the enclosed information, you would like to apply, please complete the application form that can be found online at www.kaa.org.uk and return it via e-mail to Lavinia Baboi at recruitment@kaa.org.uk.
 Information on deadlines is contained on our website.
 If you have any queries please contact Lavinia or, if you would like to speak with me directly, please call on 0207 313 5800.

 I look forward to receiving your application.

 David Benson

-Teacher of Science - Job Description
+Head of Design Technology - Job Description

-Reports to: Director of Science
+Reports to: SLT

 Start date: January 2018